UN Syria Envoy Says Cross-border Access Must Stay Open - UrduPoint

 "A large-scale cross-border response is essential for an additional 12 months to save lives," he said.

-The United States, France and Britain may also demand the reopening of the Bab al-Salam crossing point in the northwest, which was among those closed last year, diplomats have said.
+The United States, France and Britain may also demand the reopening of the Bab al-Salam crossing point in the northwest on the Turkish border, which was among those closed last year, diplomats have said.